 These scene titles help destroy any sense of dramatic tension or upcoming suspense, because the spectators are informed of events in advance of them occurring.
 Brecht believed tension belonged to the theatre of realism; a theatre he loathed.
 Tension creates emotion which in turn pacifies the spectator, ruining the opportunity for an intelligent response to the action.

-The narration throughout Dogville by Anthony Hopkins is a common epic theatre convention.
-In the film, Hopkins acts as a form of storyteller.
+The narration throughout Dogville by John Hurt is a common epic theatre convention.
+In the film, Hurt acts as a form of storyteller.
 Brecht would often employ characters to narrate or story-tell action on stage.
 Few were actually called “narrator” or “storyteller”.

 Dogville was shot entirely in one sound studio, which looks a like a theatre stage of sorts.
 The aerial view of the studio from above directly opposes conventional filmmaking.
 It resembles a floor plan of a theatre set with street names and other titles clearly marked on the floor, such as “HOUSE OF JEREMIAH” (note this is merely factual information).